 Just how much health data is there from these sources?
 More than 2,314 exabytes by 2020, says BIS Research.
 For reference, just 1 exabyte is 10^9 gigabytes.
 Or, written out, 1EB=1,000,000,000GB.
 That’s a lot of GB.

 But adding to the ocean of healthcare data doesn’t do much if you’re not actually using it.
 And many experts agree that utilization of this data is… underwhelming.
-So let’s talk about text analytics in healthcare, particularly focusing on new and emerging applications of the technology.
+So let’s talk about text analytics and NLP in the health industry, particularly focusing on new and emerging applications of the technology.

 Improving Customer Care While Reducing Medical Information Department Costs